mcphee11/custom-reports-collection/README.md

 ![](/docs/images/oauth.png?raw=true)

-You will no need to set the required `scopes` based on the example you are using.
+You will now need to set the required `scopes` based on the example you are using.
 Once created you will need to copy the `ClientID`

 ```
 clientId